 5 ways investors can stay protected against inflation

-If you expect inflation to rise, it can actually be a good time to be a borrower, if you can avoid being directly exposed to that inflation.
+If you expect inflation to persist, it can actually be a good time to be a borrower, if you can avoid being directly exposed to that inflation.
 The reason?
 If you borrow at a fixed interest rate, you’re effectively repaying your debt with cheaper dollars in the future.
 It can get even better if you’re using certain types of debt to invest in assets that are likely to appreciate over time, such as real estate.

 Here are some top inflation hedges that may help you mitigate the impact of inflation.